Foot Locker Inc. [FL] stock Reiterated by Telsey Advisory Group analyst, price target now $22

 Blackstone Inc. (NYSE:BX) and Airbnb Inc. (NASD:ABNB) will replace Lincoln National Corp.
 (NYSE:LNC) and Newell Brands Inc. (NASD:NWL) in the S&P 500 respectively, and Lincoln National and Newell Brands will replace UNIQURE N.V.
 (NASD:QURE) and Universal Insurance Holdings Inc. (NYSE:UVE) respectively in the S&P SmallCap 600.

-A sum of 5855272 shares traded at recent session while its average daily volume was at 4.27M shares.
-Foot Locker Inc. shares reached a high of $19.935 and dropped to a low of $18.82 until finishing in the latest session at $18.84.

-The one-year FL stock forecast points to a potential upside of 10.54.
+Over the last 12 months, FL stock dropped by -52.26%.
+The one-year Foot Locker Inc. stock forecast points to a potential upside of 15.91.
 The average equity rating for FL stock is currently 2.70, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $1.71 billion, with 94.20 million shares outstanding and 92.30 million shares in the current float.
+Compared to the average trading volume of 4.27M shares, FL stock reached a trading volume of 6215371 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Foot Locker Inc. [FL]: